gtxaspec/libimp-samples-musl/README.md

 samples compatible with musl

-run `build.sh` to compile ALL samples for all platforms
+run `build.sh --make` to compile ALL samples for all platforms

-`build.sh -clean` will distclean everything
+`build.sh --clean` will distclean everything